Marianismo: Critique of Stevens

 Evelyn Stevens' essay was very significant to this area of study.
 However, since its publication, her argument has been debated by other researchers and critics.
 Although her argument addresses marianismo in Hispanic America at large, many of the sources she uses mainly focus on Mexican culture, thus severely limiting her frame of reference.
 Also, she is criticized for implying that, despite other differences among various socio-economic classes, the ideal woman's characteristics are ultimately the same across social classes.
 Her critics claim Stevens ignores socio-economic factors, saying "her description of women as altruistic, selfless, passive, [and] morally pure" is inadequate.
 There have been some responses in the literature to the concept of marianismo that assert that its model of/for women's behavior is very class-based.
-In other words, the idea that men do all the hard work, while women remain idle, on a pedestal is something that rarely exists for the lowest classes.
+In other words, the idea that men do all the hard work, while women remain idle on a pedestal, is something that rarely exists for the lowest classes.
 As Gil and Vazquez remind us, "most of her [Stevens's] data came from middle class Mexican women".

 Researcher Gloria González-López says heterosexual norms are created, maintained, and changed in different national locations.
-González-López goes so far as to sayMarianismo has done damage to our understanding of gender relations and inequalities among Latin American and U.S Latina women...Now discredited, marianismo was originally an attempt to examine women's gender identities and relationships within the context of inequality, by developing a model based on a religious icon (María), the quintessential expression of submissiveness and spiritual authority.
+González-López goes so far as to say:Marianismo has done damage to our understanding of gender relations and inequalities among Latin American and U.S Latina women...Now discredited, marianismo was originally an attempt to examine women's gender identities and relationships within the context of inequality, by developing a model based on a religious icon (María), the quintessential expression of submissiveness and spiritual authority.
 This notion of Latin American women is grounded in a culturalist essentialism that does far more than spread misinformed ideas: it ultimately promotes gender inequality.
 Both marianismo and machismo have created clichéd archetypes, fictitious and cartoonesque representations of women and men of Latin American origin."

 Ten Commandments of Marianismo

-Therapists Rosa Maria Gil and Carmen Inoa Vasquez, present the beliefs they observed many of their patients holding as intrinsic to marianismo: "Don't forget the place of the woman; don't give up your traditions; don't be an old maid, independent, or have your own opinions; don't put your needs first; don't wish anything but to be a housewife; don't forget sex is to make babies, not pleasure; don't be unhappy with your man, no matter what he does to you; don't ask for help outside of your husband; don't discuss your personal problems outside the house; and don't change."
+Therapists Rosa Maria Gil and Carmen Inoa Vasquez presented the beliefs they observed many of their patients holding as intrinsic to marianismo: "Don't forget the place of the woman; don't give up your traditions; don't be an old maid, independent, or have your own opinions; don't put your needs first; don't wish anything but to be a housewife; don't forget sex is to make babies, not pleasure; don't be unhappy with your man, no matter what he does to you; don't ask for help outside of your husband; don't discuss your personal problems outside the house; and don't change."